Rusutsu Resort | A perfect mountain with endless slopes and a variety of conditions | Hokkaido

 Advance ticket for a set of 5 gondola and lift one-day tickets

 This is a great deal!
-Early bird lift tickets are valid for all three ski resorts in the Kamori Kanko Group: Rusutsu Resort, Sapporo Teine, and Tokachi Sahoro Resort.
-They come as a set of five disposable IC cards, so you can share them with family and friends for convenient use.
+Early bird lift tickets valid at three ski resorts of the Kamori Kanko Group: Rusutsu Resort, Sapporo Teine, and Tokachi Sahoro Resort.
+It's a set of five disposable IC card 1-day passes, so you can easily share them with family and friends and use them freely.

-Since there's no need to exchange the tickets, you can simply board the gondola or lift directly, saving you precious morning time.
+No exchange is required, so you can ride the gondola and lifts directly, saving you precious morning time.

 ■Data